jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

 - [x] Collapsing individual picture file removals into more whole folder removals.
 - [x] Keeping index pages:
     - [x] In the area of 'broader view' perhaps.
-    - [x] With the general idea how it might work in Encircle.
+    - [x] With the general idea how it might work in Circular.
 - [x] "Integration" / "Legacy" (index pages)
     - [x] For instance: "2.
 Framework\0.
 Language\2.
 Integration\Integration.doc"
     - [x] Gathering paths.